Alph702/Blog/PROJECT_DESCRIPTION.md

 ### Database & Storage
 *   **Supabase**:
-    *   **PostgreSQL Database**: Provides the relational database for storing blog post data (titles, content, timestamps, etc.).
+    *   **PostgreSQL Database**: Provides the relational database for storing blog post and video metadata.
 Accessed via `psycopg2-binary`.
-    *   **Supabase Storage**: Used for storing uploaded images associated with blog posts, offering a CDN-backed solution.
+    *   **Supabase Storage**: Used for storing uploaded images and videos (both raw and processed HLS formats).

 ### Frontend
 *   **Jinja2**: The templating engine used by Flask to render dynamic HTML pages.
 *   **HTML5**: Standard markup language for creating web pages.
 *   **CSS3 (`static/style.css`)**: Custom styles to achieve the hacker-themed dark UI.
+*   **JavaScript**:
-*   **JavaScript (`static/script.js`)**: For any client-side interactivity and dynamic behavior.
+    *   `static/script.js`: For general client-side interactivity.
+    *   `static/js/uploader.js`: Handles client-side logic for file uploads.
+    *   `hls.min.js`: A JavaScript library for playing HLS streams.
+    *   `static/js/video_player.js`: Implements the custom video player functionality.

 ### Testing
 *   **pytest**: A powerful and flexible testing framework for Python, used for writing unit and integration tests.
 *   **pytest-playwright**: A plugin for `pytest` that enables end-to-end testing of web applications using Playwright, ensuring the UI and user flows function correctly.

 ## 5. Architecture
-The application follows a **monolithic architecture** with a clear separation of concerns:
+The application follows a **monolithic architecture** but utilizes a separate background worker for handling long-running tasks, ensuring the web application remains responsive.

-*   **`app.py`**: This is the main application file.
-It defines all the routes, handles HTTP requests, interacts with the Supabase backend (both database and storage), processes form submissions, and renders the appropriate Jinja2 templates.
-It acts as the central orchestrator.
+*   **`app.py`**: The main Flask application file.
+It defines all the routes, handles HTTP requests, interacts with the Supabase backend, and renders Jinja2 templates.
+For video uploads, it receives the file and delegates the processing task to the background worker.
+*   **`worker.py`**: A background worker process that runs independently of the Flask app.
+It uses `APScheduler` to manage a queue of video processing jobs.
+Its sole responsibility is to take an uploaded video, process it, and update its status in the database.
-*   **`templates/` Directory**: Contains all the Jinja2 HTML templates (`index.html`, `post.html`, `new.html`, `login.html`).
-These templates define the structure and layout of the web pages, with dynamic content injected by Flask.
+*   **`templates/` Directory**: Contains all the Jinja2 HTML templates.
+This includes a reusable `video_player.html` component that can be embedded in any post.
-*   **`static/` Directory**: Stores all static assets, including:
+*   **`static/` Directory**: Stores all static assets, including CSS, images, and the JavaScript files responsible for the uploader and the HLS video player.
-    *   `style.css`: The main stylesheet for the application's visual design.
-    *   `script.js`: Client-side JavaScript for interactive elements.
-    *   `uploads/`: A directory for locally stored images, serving as a fallback or for development purposes when Supabase Storage is not fully configured.
-    *   `arrow.svg`, `favicon.ico`, `full-screen.svg`: Other static assets like icons.
-*   **`.env` File**: Stores sensitive configuration details and API keys, ensuring they are not committed to version control.
+*   **`.env` File**: Stores sensitive configuration details and API keys.
-*   **`tests/` Directory**: Contains all test files (`test_blog.py`, `conftest.py`) for verifying the application's functionality.
+*   **`tests/` Directory**: Contains all test files for verifying the application's functionality, including tests for the video upload and playback flow.

+### Video Processing and Streaming Flow
+1.  **Upload**: An admin uploads a video file via the `/new` or `/edit` post page.
+2.  **Delegation**: The Flask app (`app.py`) saves the raw video to a temporary location in Supabase Storage and creates a corresponding record in the `videos` database table.
+It then queues a processing job with the video's ID in the background worker (`worker.py`).
+3.  **Background Processing**: The worker picks up the job, downloads the raw video, and sends it to an external `ffmpeg` service for transcoding into multiple quality levels suitable for HLS.
+4.  **Storage Update**: Once transcoding is complete, the worker updates the video's database record with the status `processed` and the path to the master HLS playlist (`.m3u8` file), which is also stored in Supabase Storage.
+The original raw video file is deleted.
+5.  **Playback**: When a user visits a post with a video, the `video_player.js` on the client-side uses `hls.js` to stream the video, automatically selecting the best quality based on the user's network conditions.

 The data flow typically involves:
 1. A user's browser sends an HTTP request to the Flask application.